-This year, World Cities Day is focused on adapting cities across the globe for climate resilience.
-As more people choose electric vehicles (or EVs), our cities have an important role in encouraging this sustainable transport and providing the necessary infrastructure to support this transition - and especially to enable those to switch to an electric car who can’t have a charger installed at their home.
+World Cities Day is focused on adapting cities across the globe for climate resilience.
+As more people choose electric vehicles (or EVs), our cities have an important role in encouraging this sustainable transport and providing the necessary infrastructure to support this transition - especially to enable those to switch to an electric car who can’t have a charger installed at their home.

 Top of the EV charging charts

-That might seem like a lot of people clamouring to use a charge point, but not all full driving license holders are driving EVs yet - so the number of drivers that need to use the charging points right now is lower.
+That might seem like a lot of people clamouring to use a charge point, but not all full-driving license holders are driving EVs yet - so the number of drivers that need to use the charging points right now is lower.
 But that still doesn’t mean our cities can take their foot off the pedal when it comes to the availability of charging points; as the number of EV drivers ramps up, so does the need to prepare our cities for sustainable transport.

 Public EV chargers are on the up

 The UK charging point infrastructure is growing fast.
 Zap-Map stats show there is now over 34,860 electric vehicle charging points across 20,088 charging locations in the UK.
 1,126 new EV charging devices were added to their database in September alone - a rise of 35% from September 2021 - providing a great mix of on-street residential chargers, destination chargers, and en-route rapid chargers.
 All help to support day-to-day urban driving, as well as longer electric journeys.

 What’s the best bit about all this data?
 We've already seen it inform some big, positive shifts in council policy across the country.